Computer Glitches Disrupt Classes as Schools Return Online

-As millions of American youngsters start the school year with online classes at home because of the coronavirus, they are running into technical glitches and other headaches that have thrust many a harried parent into the role of teacher’s aide and tech support person.
+Students across the U.S. ran into computer glitches Tuesday as they began the school year with online instruction at home because of the coronavirus threat, adding to the list of problems that have thrust many a harried parent into the role of teacher’s aide and tech support person.

+The online learning platform Blackboard, which provides technology for 70 of the nation’s 100 biggest districts and serves more than 20 million U.S. students from kindergarten through 12th grade, reported that websites were failing to load or were loading slowly, and users were unable to register on the first day of school.

+Three of Texas’ largest school districts — Houston, Dallas and Fort Worth — were hit with technical problems, as were school systems in places such as Idaho and Kansas.
+A ransomware attack forced schools in Hartford, Connecticut, to postpone Tuesday's start of online and in-person classes, NBC Connecticut reported.

-Amanda Mills’ 8-year-old son, Rowan, woke up excited Tuesday to start his first day of third grade, even though it was online through Idaho’s largest school district, based in the town of Meridian just outside Boise.
+Amanda Mills’ 8-year-old son, Rowan, woke up excited to start his first day of third grade, even though it was online through Idaho’s largest school district, based in the town of Meridian, just outside Boise.
+But they ran into trouble even after practicing logging in smoothly on Monday.

 Erik Rasmussen, a Falls Church, Virginia, resident who has three children taking online classes, said he regularly copes with computer glitches and short attention spans.
 The divorced dad has his children half the time.